 The Scottish Raptor Monitoring Scheme currently focuses primarily on the annual monitoring of the abundance, distribution and breeding success of 19 raptor species native to Scotland.
-First established on 24 June 2002, the Scottish Raptor Monitoring Scheme is now a partnership of eight organisations, with the following objectives:
+First established on 24 June 2002, the Scottish Raptor Monitoring Scheme is now a partnership of nine organisations, with the following objectives:

 Co-operation: to promote better co-operation between the various bodies responsible for gathering information on Scottish raptors, to increase the coverage of raptor surveys in Scotland;